JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CCsc"></a>CCsc

-Returns the complex cosecant of this complex number.
+Returns the complex cosecant of a complex number.

 ```
 FUNCTION CCsc (BYREF value AS _complex) AS _complex